 Skip to main content

 5.2.1.
-Children under 18 years of age and older subject to extended or rehabilitated parental authority
+Children under 18 years of age and adults subject to extended or rehabilitated parental authority

-This section only lists children (natural or by adoption) who on the date of accrual of the tax are under 18 years of age (unless, with the consent of the parents, they live independently of them), or children of legal age. judicially incapacitated persons subject to extended or rehabilitated parental authority.
+This section only includes children (natural or adopted) who on the date the tax is due are under 18 years of age (unless they live independently of their parents with their consent), or children of legal age who are legally incapacitated and subject to extended or rehabilitated parental authority.

 In the data capture window you must provide the following information for each of the children: